Retiring to Canada ... in the style, and with the freedom, you've always wanted.

 Across such a vast land mass temperature and climate varies dramatically.
 In May alone, you can ski the Olympic-caliber mountain terrain of the west coast or attend the world's largest tulip festival in central Canada.
-Although the winters are long and cold with temperatures below freezing the summer months can be hot and humid with temperatures well over 30 degrees Celsius.
+Although the winters are long and cold with temperatures below freezing the summer months can be hot and humid with temperatures well above 30 degrees Celsius.

-The countryside is breathtakingwith vast open spaces and diverse captivating flora and fauna.
+The countryside is breathtaking with vast open spaces and diverse captivating flora and fauna.
 A city like Vancouver epitomises this diversity.
 Set where the mountain meets the sea it allows you to enjoy such activities as sailing, swimming, skiing and golf all in one day.